Who should buy the Boreal Synergy

--The Boreal Synergy is crafted for senders who need extra forefoot power in tackling challenging climbs.
-Its slip-lasted construction and lack of a midsole make this rock shoe extra sensitive.
+- Prefer a climbing shoe that is crafted for senders who need extra forefoot power in tackling challenging climbs.

 The Synergy in this head-to-head is pitted against another one of Boreal’s quality climbing kicks—the Dharma.
 Read the points below to discover their differences.

 Pricing.
 On this front, the Synergy bags the crown for being the less-expensive rock climbing shoe.
 Yes, it is cheaper than the Boreal Dharma by about $40.

 Weight.
 Those who wish to climb as agile as possible might find the Boreal Synergy the better deal in this regard.
 Indeed, the featured rock shoe is lighter than the Dharma by approximately 20 g.